 To provide these savings to your patients and benefit from the advantages of DUDE Access Services, complete and fax the Patient Service Request Form or call:

 *The NUBEQA Free-Trial Program provides 1 month’s supply of NUBEQA at no cost to patients who meet the program eligibility requirements and agree to the terms and conditions.
-For full terms and conditions, please call DUDE Access Services at 1-833-337-DUDE (1-833-337-3833) or visit NUBEQAhcp.com to download the Patient Service Request Form with full terms and conditions.
+For full terms and conditions, please call DUDE Access Services at 1-833-337-DUDE (1-833-337-3833) or download the Patient Service Request Form above.

 Resources for you and your practice

-*Bayer, the manufacturer of darolutamide, is providing you with the enclosed article.
-This peer-reviewed article contains data, conclusions, and recommendations that may not be consistent with the FDA-approved labeling.
+*Bayer, the manufacturer of darolutamide, is providing you with the published articles.
+These peer-reviewed articles contain data, conclusions, and recommendations that may not be consistent with the FDA-approved labeling.
 Darolutamide is only approved for the indication specified in the Prescribing Information.
 Before prescribing the product, please read the enclosed full Prescribing Information.

 This study was supported by Bayer HealthCare and Orion Pharma.
 Authors’ affiliations can be found in the full text of the article.
 Disclosure forms provided by the authors are available with the full text of this article at NEJM.org.
 There are authors of this journal article who have declared financial interest or reported compensation from Bayer.